Fedoto4kin/salary-calc/README.md

 ### Usage

-For use API you need to send POST Request on root url Post request must contains:
+Call an API  using POST method on base url.
+Request must contain the following information in Request Body:

 Field | Type | Description
 --- | --- | ---